redyyu/jump-to/README.md

 *untested might not work.*

 The square of selection is only for the direction of jump.
-The distance of jump is base on Fitness and Sprinting Preks.
 Jump farther during run and sprint, closer when heavy load.
-Obesity, Overweight, Fatigue, Endurance or Pain can all affect the distance.
+Fitness, Sprinting, Obesity, Overweight, Fatigue, Endurance, Sickness, Heavy Load, Injured or Pain can all affect to jump.

+Jump will effect by inertia (native physics engine).

 you won't jump that often like Mario. you won't jump over zombies.